DanesBakes/DanesBakes.com_indigo/_posts/2025-09-27-vegan-chocolate-peanut-butter-cheesecake.markdown

 </p>

 <p>
 I personally prefer this to the Snickers Pie, since it's almost exactly the same peanut butter filling plus a layer of chocolate filling.
 The chocolate filling is thick and decadent with the peanut butter filling being a bit softer but still plenty rich and peanut buttery.
 The crust, ganache topping, and peanut topping add more peanut flavor and complimentary chocolate flavors as well as a delightful variety of textures.
+Despite being as rich and decadent as it is, I don't feel guilty eating this like I would after eating a traditional cheesecake.
 </p>

 <p>